Skip to Main content

 • VITE_BASE_URL

-This should be an absolute path and should start and end with /.
+It should be an absolute path that starts and ends with /.

-The default value is /, but you can modify it to something like /static/.
+The default value is /, but you can change it to something like /static/.

 • VITE_PATH_EXTENSION